kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ### Preparing the hosts

-Install {{< glossary_tooltip term_id="container-runtime" text="container runtime" >}}  and kubeadm on all the hosts.
+Install a {{< glossary_tooltip term_id="container-runtime" text="container runtime" >}} and kubeadm on all the hosts.
 For detailed instructions and other prerequisites, see ["Installing kubeadm"](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).

 {{< note >}}
 If you have already installed kubeadm, run `apt-get update &&